freebsd/freebsd-quarterly/2020q3/lldb.md

 featured replacement for GDB, and therefore for FreeBSD to feature a modern debugger for software developers.

-The legacy monolithic target support executed the application being debugged in the same process space as the debugger.
+The legacy monolithic target supports the executed application being debugged in the same process space as the debugger.
 The modern LLDB plugin approach, used on other supported targets, executes the target process under a separate lldb-server process.
 This improves